hamblaster9k/awesome-avalanche/README.md

 * [Yield Yak](https://yieldyak.com/) - stake your YAK-AVAX PGL for AVAX rewards
 * [Avaware](https://avaware.network/farm) - stake your PGL for AVE rewards

+If you have created your own token and would like to incentivize liquidity provisioning for it on Pangolin, you may be interested in the [Universal Guidelines for PNG rewards](https://gov.pangolin.exchange/t/universal-guidelines-for-png-rewards/1575/7) forum post.

 ### Other DEXes